 Coffeehouse — Coffeehouse events occur multiple times a year either in Stamps Courtyard, Lancer Plaza or the Community Life Lounge.
 These feature Open Mic Nights with CBU students, events by local artists and sometimes bigger names such as Tyrone Wells or Phil Wickham.

-Commuter Sidewalk Café (first Tuesday and Wednesday of every month) -- Each month, the Campus Activities Board provides free coffee and bagels to commuters.
+Commuter Sidewalk Café (first Tuesday and Wednesday of every month) — Each month, Community Life provides a grab-and-go breakfast (Tuesday) or lunch (Wednesday) to serve our commuter students and connect them to university events and programs.

-Late Night Breakfast (finals week) -- This event truly is a late night breakfast served by the faculty and staff to the students during one of the first nights of finals week.
-Many students have adopted the tradition of dressing up as their favorite faculty or staff member in a loving mocking fashion.
-You never know who is going to show up!
+Late Night Breakfast (finals week) — This event truly is a late night breakfast served by the faculty and staff to the students on the first night of finals week.

-TWIRP-The Woman Is Required to Pay (third week of September) -- During TWIRP Week, girls invite guys to fun activities and events throughout the week.
-Highlights of the week include a Barn Dance, complete with a caller, square dancing, and costume contest, as well as a trip to Magic Mountain.
+TWIRP (The Woman Is Required to Pay) [third week of September] — During TWIRP Week, girls invite guys to fun activities and events throughout the week.
+Highlights of the week include a major league baseball game, concert and a Barn Dance, complete with a caller, square dancing and costume contest.

-Lancer Cup (late April) -- This is the championship game for recreational sports co-ed soccer.
-This game is held on the front lawn
+Lancer Cup (late April) — This is the championship game for recreational sports co-ed soccer and features a food truck festival.
+This game is held on the Front Lawn.

 Lancer Takeover (late April) – The Lancer community and their families take over Castle Park amusement park for a night of rides, mini-golf, dinner, a DJ and more!